 Pressure injuries continue to be a serious challenge across all care environments.
-With increased age, rising acuity levels, complex underlying diseases, and decreased mobility levels, the risk for developing pressure injuries increases significantly.
+With increased age, rising acuity levels, complex underlying diseases, and decreased mobility levels, the risk of developing pressure injuries increases significantly.

 Pressure injuries continue to be a serious challenge across all care environments.
-You can significantly reduce risk by increasing pressure injury awareness amongst staff, making risk assessments systematically, and providing the right support surface to the right patient at the right time1 for vulnerable residents and patients 24 hours a day.
+You can significantly reduce risks by increasing pressure injury awareness amongst staff, conducting risk assessments systematically, and providing the right support surface to the right patient at the right time1 for vulnerable residents and patients 24 hours a day.

 One effective strategy for pressure injury prevention could include a multi-factorial approach such as SSKIN.
 SSKIN is a five step model for pressure injury prevention developed by the NHS (National Health Service in the UK).
 SSKIN identifies the five most important actions to take in preventing pressure injuries:

 - Incontinence & Moisture

 - Nutrition/Hydration 2

 We offer a range of solutions and services that can assist you in implementing and optimizing a pressure injury prevention program in your facility.
 For more information contact your local representative.

 - Prevention and Treatment of Pressure Injuries: Clinical Practice Guideline, http://www.internationalguideline.com/